Handling money is a crucial life skill. We all need to know how to use it wisely and how to make it go further.

 From an early age, children are naturally curious about buying things – whether it’s toys, treats or household items.

-By simply talking openly about money, you can help your child to feel confident in understanding and handling finances.
+By talking openly about money, you can help your child to feel confident in understanding and handling finances.
 It’s also important that money doesn’t become a taboo topic.
 If children see it as something that adults find awkward to discuss, they may be reluctant to ask for advice themselves.

 As parents, we all have different preferences about how much pocket money to provide and whether it is tied to certain responsibilities.
-Earning an allowance can mimic an employment situation, helping to incentivise children to “work” and then save up for things that they want.
+Earning an allowance can mimic an employment situation, helping to incentivise children to ‘work’ and then save up for things that they want.

-Meanwhile, talking to your child about their savings goals – for a new toy, for example – can help to keep them engaged and motivated.
-Similarly, something as simple as having a see-through piggy bank can help children literally see their money grow.
+Meanwhile, talking to your child about their savings goals – buying a new toy, for example – can help to keep them engaged and motivated.
+Similarly, something as simple as having a see-through piggy bank can help children see their money grow.
 As for when they spend it, they’ll see it reduce.

-This can help children understand the concept of “when it’s gone, it’s gone” and may encourage them to learn about budgeting and keeping some money back for the future.
+This can help children understand the concept of ‘when it’s gone, it’s gone’ and may encourage them to learn about budgeting and keeping some money back for the future.

 Building upon good habits